 - Pediatric Dentistry: This branch of dentistry dealing with children from birth through adolescence.
 Differentiating itself from general dentistry, pediatric dentistry emphasizes the establishment of trust and confidence between children with their dentists.
 Consequently, one of the main components of pediatric training is child psychology.
 This manifests itself in special office designs, different communication styles and an emphasis on teaching preventative dental habits to children in an effort to make dental visits enjoyable.

 - Periodontics: This field involves the supporting structures of teeth, and diseases and conditions that affect them.
 The supporting tissues are known as the periodontium, which includes the gingiva (gums), alveolar bone, cementum, and the periodontal ligament.
 A periodontist is a dentist who specializes in the prevention, diagnosis, and treatment of periodontal diseases, and the surgical placement and long-term maintenance of dental implants.

 General Dentistry and Chester County Hospital

-For more information about Dentists on the Medical Staff at Chester County Hospital, call our Physician Referral Service at 800-789-PENN (7366) or visit the Find a Doctor section of our website.
+For more information about Dentists on the Medical Staff at Chester County Hospital in West Chester, PA, call our Physician Referral Service at 800-789-PENN (7366) or visit the Find a Doctor section of our website.

 Chester County Hospital also has the resources of the Dental professionals from Penn Medicine.
 Learn More!